Skip Navigation and Go To Content

 Section 3: Chair-Elect and Past-Chair

-The duties of the Chair-Elect shall be to serve as parliamentarian, participate in voting on the IFC, and on the IFC Executive Committee.
-In the absence of the Chair, the Chair-Elect will preside at meetings, and otherwise carry out the duties of the Chair.
-The Chair-Elect will assume the Chair position of the IFC after completion of a one year term.
-The Chair will assume Past-Chair position of the IFC after completion of a one-year term.
+The duties of the Chair-Elect shall be to serve as a parliamentarian, participate in voting on the IFC, and serve on the IFC Executive Committee.
+In the absence of the Chair, the Chair-Elect will preside at meetings and otherwise carry out the duties of the Chair.
+The Chair-Elect will assume the Chair position of the IFC after the completion of a one-year term.
+The Chair will assume the ex officio Past Chair position of the IFC after the completion of a one-year term.

 Section 4: Election of Officers

-The Chair-Elect shall be elected by IFC members at or before its July meeting for a term of one year.
-Nominees for Chair-Elect shall be chosen by self-nomination or from nominations from among the current members.
-All current IFC members in good standing are eligible for nomination.
+The Chair-Elect shall be elected by IFC members between its June and July meetings for a term of one year.
+Nominees for Chair-Elect shall be chosen by self-nomination or from nominations from among the current members by the June meeting.
+All current IFC members in good standing who have a full-time appointment at UTHealth Houston are eligible for nomination.

-Nominations from the floor will also be entertained at the June meeting.
-Each nominee will provide a short description of his/her proposed role and future plans for the IFC.
-The nominee receiving the majority of votes cast shall assume the Chair-Elect position.
+Each nominee will provide a short description of their proposed role and future plans for the IFC.
+Voting for the Chair-Elect position shall be conducted electronically using ranked-choice voting.
 All members of the IFC, both incoming and outgoing, are encouraged to attend the September meeting at which officers are installed.

-In the event the Chair does not complete his/her term of office, the Chair-Elect shall succeed to that office to complete the Chair's unfinished term.
-In addition, the Chair-Elect will then serve his or her complete term as Chair.
-In the event the Chair-Elect does not complete his/her term of office, the IFC shall elect a member to serve as Chair-Elect.
+In the event the Chair does not complete their term of office, the Chair-Elect shall succeed to that office to complete the Chair's unfinished term.
+In addition, the Chair-Elect will then serve their complete term as Chair, while the prior Past Chair will continue their role as Past Chair for another term In the event the Chair-Elect does not complete their term of office, the IFC shall elect a member to serve as Chair-Elect.

-The UT System Faculty Advisory Council representatives will be the immediate past Chair and Chair of the IFC.
+The UTFAC representatives will be the Past Chair and Chair of the IFC.
 The Chair-Elect will serve as the alternate.
 If one of these representatives cannot serve, an alternate will be chosen by the IFC membership.

 ARTICLE 5